grip-on-software/www/README.md

 To install the icon fonts and CSS framework stylesheets, an installation of npm for Node.js is required.
 Use `npm install` within the repository checkout path.

+## Development

+Use `npm start` to run a local web server to host the static files and assets.